-Kale or borecole in one of its kind, unique leafy greens that is rich in numerous health benefiting polyphenolic flavonoid compounds such as lutein, zea-xanthin, and beta-carotene, and vitamins.
-It is widely cultivated across Europe, Japan, and the United States for its succulent, “frilly“leaves.
+Kale or borecole in one of a kind, nutritious leafy greens that are rich in numerous health benefiting polyphenolic flavonoid compounds such as lutein, zeaxanthin, and β -carotene, and vitamins.
+It is widely cultivated in the Europe, Japan, and the United States for its crispy, “frilly“ leaves.

-Botanically, the plant belongs to the “cabbage” (Brassica) family subgroup of Brassica oleracea (acephala group), characteristic of headless, leafy greens.
-In growth and appearance, it closely resembles to collard greens.
-Other common vegetables in this family rae: broccoli, cauliflower, brussels sprouts, etc.
+Botanically, the plant belongs to the “cabbage” (Brassica) family, in the subgroup of Brassica oleracea (acephala group).
+It characteristically has headless cabbage-like leafy greens.
+Other common vegetables in this family are broccoli, cauliflower, brussels sprouts, etc.

 |Plain leaf kale or borecole.

 (Photo courtesy by Gatohoser)